redhat-cap-exchange/dev_competition/SIGNUP.md

 There is no formal process how to recruit team members.

-Reach out to collegues or ask for help in the Slack channel.
-Once you have your team assembled, update the `Team` section of your project proposal page with the GitHub user-names of your team members.
+Reach out to collegues or ask for help on Slack.
+Once you have your team assembled, update the `Team` section of your project proposal "issue" with the GitHub user-names of your team members.

 ## Register the project and its team